Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 # run studio using --host
 yarn dev --host
 ```
-- You will see both running like this simultaneously if succesful.
+- You will see both running like this simultaneously if succesful and should be able to access Coral Studio from your browser.

 ![Coral Server and Studio Running](images/server-studio.png)